orfeus-eu/documentation/docs/_build/html/_sources/adria_array_organization.rst.txt

 AdriaArray - Contact
 -----------------------------
 See :any:`adria_array_wg` for the contact information related to specific questions.
-Otherwise, feel free to contact `us <mailto:legendre@ig.cas.cz>`_ for any question, comment or feedback.
+Otherwise, feel free to contact `us <mailto:gregor.rajh@gov.si>`_ for any question, comment or feedback.